Unextendible product operator basis: Introduction

-In many previous works, authors considered the problem of distinguishing a given set of states by LOCC \cite{PhysRevLett.120.240402, PhysRevLett.113.130401, PhysRevA.77.012304}.
+If a set of orthogonal quantum states cannot be distinguished by local operations and classical communications (LOCC), it is locally indistinguishable.
+Such a set exhibits the phenomenon of quantum nonlocality \cite{PhysRevA.102.042202,PhysRevLett.122.040403}.
+In many previous works, authors considered the problem of distinguishing a given set of states by LOCC \cite{PhysRevA.59.1070, PhysRevLett.120.240402, PhysRevLett.113.130401, PhysRevA.77.012304}.
 For example, unextendible product bases (UPBs) are locally indistinguishable \cite{ISI:000184088700001, PhysRevA.70.022309}.
-For operators, a series of them are the bases of quantum computation or algorithms \cite{PhysRevA.96.032321, 8049724, song2019quantum}.
-It has been proved that any discrete finite-dimensional unitary operators can be constructed in the laboratory using optical devices \cite{reck1994experimental}.
-Any unitray operator on the $d_A \times d_B$ system with $d_A \geq 2$ can be decomposed into the product of at most $4d_A-5$ controlled unitary operators \cite{PhysRevA.91.032308}.
 As far as we know, little is known about the local indistinguishability of unitary operators \cite{lanyon2009simplifying, procopio2015experimental, bagchi2016uncertainty}.
 The locality of $n$-partite unitary operators means that they are the tensor products of unitary operators locally acting on subsystems, that is, $U_{A_1}\otimes \cdots \otimes U_{A_j} \otimes \cdots \otimes U_{A_n}$, where the $j$-th system performs the operator $U_{A_j}$ \cite{PhysRevA.89.062326, PhysRevA.62.052317}.
 So there is no entanglement between distributed parties.
-The product unitary operators, such as product Pauli operators, are useful in quantum information masking under noise \cite{hu2021genuine}.
 The local unitary operators can be perfectly implemented by LOCC.
-However, we do not know whether the discrimination of $n$-partite ($n\geq 2$) product unitary operators can be done locally or in some $m$-partitions ($m \in [2,n-1]$).
+However, there remains whether the discrimination of $n$-partite ($n\geq 2$) product unitary operators can be done locally or in some $m$-partitions ($m \in \{2,\cdots,n-1\}$) unkown.
+Our work builds towards filling this gap.